Chapter 20. Endocrine System

 ○ Pre-synthesized and stored

-○ Preprohormone: Synthesized in ribosomes but not yet processed peptide hormone
+○ Preprohormone: a peptide hormone synthesized in the ribosome but not yet processed.

-○ Prohormone: Peptide hormone with N-signal cleaved in the Golgi apparatus
+○ Prohormone: a peptide hormone in which the N-signal has been cleaved in the rough endoplasmic reticulum.

 ○ When prohormone is processed in the Golgi apparatus, it becomes the final active form